agaby/darl-dev/Darl.GraphQL/md/Aggregation.md

 DARL is a language that takes uncertainty very seriously, since it is intended to infer results in circumstances where inputs and rules bear varying amounts of uncertainty.

-The various run time tools for DARL ultimately output [DarlVar](DarlVar) data structures capable of containing multiple forms of uncertaintyfor each output.
+The various run time tools for DARL ultimately output [DarlVar](DarlVar) data structures capable of containing multiple forms of uncertainty for each output.
 The name parameter will contain the output name.
 In each case the Value parameter contains a crisp, central value.
 The uncertainty information is held in other places, depending on the type.

 The three output types all aggregate data in different ways: